-It's Matchday 3 of the 2022/23 UEFA Champions League group stage and the tables are starting to take shape.
-This week could see Manchester City nearly qualify but the story is a very different one for Graham Potter's Chelsea who'll need a result at home against Group E leaders Milan for the Blues to scrape themselves off the bottom of their pile.
-No easy task.
+It's Matchday 6 of the 2022/23 UEFA Champions League group stage and the tables are starting to take shape.
+The final 16 games will see Liverpool try to snatch the top spot from Group A leaders Napoli, while Tottenham will be aiming to beat Marseille and achieve qualification in front of their home fans.
 Follow our guide below to get a Champions League live stream.

 US soccer fans can stream the Champions League 2022/23 free with a 7-day trial of Paramount+ (opens in new tab).
 Don't forget you'll need to use a VPN (opens in new tab) to access Paramount+ when travelling outside of the US.
 UK fans can watch using BT Sport.

 Bayern are without striker Robert Lewandowski for the first time since 2013/14 following his transfer to Barcelona, but Lionel Messi, Neymar and Kylian Mbappé are thriving at PSG.
-Xavi's Barcelona are dreaming big despite being in Group C (the "Group of Death") with Bayern.
-Antonio Conte's Tottenham Hotspur, who reached the final in 2019, will be hoping for another run, and then there's always the Italians.
+Xavi's Barcelona lost out to Bayern in Group C (the "Group of Death") and will not make it to the last 16.
+Antonio Conte's Tottenham Hotspur, who reached the final in 2019, are on the verge of making it though – if they can beat Marseille this week.

 The 2022/23 Champions League is the 68th season of Europe's elite football competition.
 The Champions League final will take place at the 75,000 capacity Atatürk Olympic Stadium in Istanbul, Turkey.
 Yes, the stadium that hosted the famous 2005 final, when Liverpool came back from 3-0 down against AC Milan to complete the "Miracle of Istanbul", but we've all the group stage games, the draws and the knockout rounds to go first.